luminlabsdev/framework/docs/api/engine/framework/canaryengine.md

 ### CreateAnonymousSignal

 Creates a new anonymous signal, this does not have a reference outside of the variable it was created in.
-This is essentially an alias for an empty [`CreateSignal`](#createsignal)
+This is essentially an alias for an empty [`CreateSignal`](#createsignal).

 **Returns**